cdeck3r/Social-Reporter/README.md

 # SocialReporter

-As a master thesis a system was developed, which recognizes the interesting moments in events of the university, in order to post it in the social media.
+As a result of a [master thesis](#thesis), this system recognizes the interesting moments from images taken in lectures at a university.
+The goal is to automatically select  interesting images from automated cameras distributed in the lecture hall, which finally may serve as posts in social media networks.

+The software controlling the distributed camera system can be found at https://github.com/cdeck3r/INCAS.

 ## Requirements

 It is recommended to use following versions:

 ```